tonisidneimc/PyLox/README.md

 ### The Language

-The Lox language, originally designed by [Bob Nystrom](https://github.com/munificent), is a **high-level dynamically typed language**, that supports OOP, and have a C-like syntax.
+The Lox language, originally designed by [Bob Nystrom](https://github.com/munificent), is a **high-level dynamically-typed language**, that supports OOP, and have a C-like syntax.

 The dynamic type feature allows variables to store values of any type at runtime, but operations with operands of different data types are not allowed.